hartwigmedical/platinum/README.md

 ### Quickstart

+The basic user-facing component of Platinum is a shell script (`platinum`) that attempts to simplify interaction with the cluster and the
+Platinum software itself.
+In the simplest cases the following should help you get your job running.

-Run the following from the root of this repo where `examples/quickstart/colomini.json` is your input file (make sure to adjust the `export` lines):
+Run the following from the root of this repo where `examples/quickstart/colomini.json` is your input file (make sure to adjust the
+`export` lines):

 ```shell script
 export PROJECT=$(gcloud projects list | grep 'your project name from above' | awk '{print $1}')